This dictionary covers graphic design, prepress and print terminology

 The technique of reducing the printing dot sizes of halftone separation films to compensate for the expected dot gain on press.
-The reduction is done mostly with the middle tone controls as that is were the gain is the greatest.
+The reduction is done mostly with the midtone controls as that is where the gain is the greatest.

 A reduction in the size of halftone dots and/or the disappearance of small halftone dots.